Stacie Greiner, TCRG

 Sandra Connick, TCRG

-Sandra is a fully accredited teacher of Irish dancing, registered with An Coimisiun Le Rince Gaelacha, Dublin, Ireland and is currently serving as its Vice-Treasurer.
-She also actively participates in the Southern Region of the Irish Dancing Teachers Association of North America (IDTANA), currently serving as its Vice-Director.
-Previously, Sandra has served as Vice-President and Treasurer for the National Body of the IDTANA.
-Sandra is in great demand as a teacher, and her talents have been utilized by the Mecklenburg County School District in programs designed to incorporate cultural enrichment into the middle school curriculum.
-She also has worked extensively with the Diocese of Charlotte Catholic Schools In addition, Sandra has worked as a lecturer on Irish Dance at UNCC.
+Sandra is a fully accredited Irish dance teacher, registered with An Coimisiun Le Rince Gaelacha, in Dublin, Ireland, and is currently serving as its Vice-Treasurer.
+She actively participates in the Southern Region branch of the Irish Dancing Teachers Association of North America (IDTANA), and is currently the Vice-Director.
+Previously, Sandra served as Vice-President and Treasurer for the national body of the IDTANA.
+Outside of the dance studio, Sandra’s skills and talents as a teacher have been utilized by the Mecklenburg County School District in programs designed to incorporate cultural enrichment into middle school curriculum.
+She has also worked extensively with the Diocese of Charlotte Catholic Schools and as a lecturer on Irish Dance at University of North Carolina Charlotte.

-Michele Dawe started dancing at age five alongside her two older sisters in Boston, Massachusetts.
-Many family weekends were spent traveling to outdoor feis and road trips throughout New England, of which she has many fond memories.
+Michele Dawe started dancing at age five, alongside her two older sisters, in Boston, Massachusetts.
+Many family weekends were spent traveling to outdoor feiseanna and on road trips throughout New England, of which she has many fond memories.
 She was also a great supporter of her niece years later when she started Irish dancing.
-Michele, with her husband and two daughters, moved to North Carolina and joined the dance school Rince na h’Eireann in February, 1999.
-As a family, they traveled and the girls competed and medaled regionally, nationally and internationally until they went off to college.
-Early on Michele became involved in Rince na h’Eireann, assisting Sandra Connick, TCRG with shows, classes, camps, and feis registration.
-She is very excited to be a member of the LOQC team!
+Michele, with her husband and two daughters, moved to North Carolina and joined Rince na h’Eireann in February, 1999.
+As a family, they traveled, and the girls competed and medaled regionally, nationally and internationally, until they went off to college.
+Early on, Michele became involved in Rince na h’Eireann, assisting Sandra Connick with shows, classes, camps, and feis registration.
+She is very excited to be a member of the Connick team!